xuanluo2016/payment-channel-performance/README.md

 ## Install

-This fraud detection system is fully containerised.
+This system is fully containerised.
 You will need [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/) to run it.

 You simply need to create a Docker network called `kafka-network` to enable communication between the Kafka cluster and the apps: